James Brooke: Sarawak

 Brooke attempted to trade in the Far East, but was not successful.
-In 1835 he inherited £30,000 (£3M or US$3.7M in 2022 currency), which he used as capital to purchase a 142-ton schooner, Royalist.
+In 1835, he inherited £30,000 (£3M or US$3.7M in 2022 currency), which he used as capital to purchase the Royalist, a 142-ton schooner.
 Setting sail for Borneo in 1838, he arrived in Kuching in August to find the settlement facing an uprising against the Sultan of Brunei.
-Greatly impressed with the Malay Archipelago, in Sarawak he met the sultan's uncle, Pangeran Muda Hashim, to whom he gave assistance in crushing the rebellion, thereby winning the gratitude of the Omar Ali Saifuddin II, the 23rd Sultan of Brunei, who in 1841 offered Brooke the governorship of Sarawak in return for his help.
+In Sarawak he met the Sultan's uncle, Pengiran Muda Hashim, to whom he gave assistance in crushing the rebellion, winning the gratitude of Sultan Omar Ali Saifuddin II of Brunei, who, in 1841, offered Brooke the governorship of Sarawak in return for his help.

-Rajah Brooke was highly successful in suppressing the widespread piracy of the region.
+Brooke was successful in suppressing the widespread piracy in the region.
 However, some Malay nobles in Brunei, unhappy over Brooke's measures against piracy, arranged for the murder of Muda Hashim and his followers.
 Brooke, with assistance from a unit of Britain's China Squadron, took over Brunei and restored its sultan to the throne.

-In 1842, the Sultan ceded complete sovereignty of Sarawak to Brooke.
-He was granted the title of Rajah of Sarawak on 24 September 1841, although the official declaration was not made until 18 August 1842.
-Brooke's cousin Arthur Chichester Crookshank (1825–1891) joined his service on 1 March 1843 and was appointed a magistrate.
+In 1842, the Sultan ceded complete sovereignty of Sarawak to Brooke, who was granted the title of Rajah of Sarawak on 24 September 1841, although the official declaration was not made until 18 August 1842.
+Brooke's cousin, Arthur Chichester Crookshank (1825–1891), joined his service on 1 March 1843 and was appointed as a magistrate.

 Cession of Labuan to Great Britain

-Brooke began 1844 in anti-pirate operations with ships of the Royal Navy and the East India Company off NE Sumatra: on 12 February, he received a gunshot wound to his right arm and a spear cut to his eyebrow in their second engagement, at Murdu.
-Later in 1844 the Sultan offered to cede the island of Labuan to the British but terms were not discussed at that time.
-In November 1846 Captain Rodney Mundy was ordered to obtain the cession of Labuan.
+In 1844, Brooke began anti-pirate operations off north-east Sumatra with ships of the Royal Navy and the East India Company.
+On 12 February, at Murdu, he received a gunshot wound to his right arm and a spear cut to his eyebrow during the second engagement.
+Later in 1844, the Sultan offered to cede the island of Labuan to the British but terms were not discussed at that time.
+In November 1846, Captain Rodney Mundy was ordered to obtain the cession of Labuan.
 He negotiated the cession on 18 December 1846 and took possession of Labuan on 24 December 1846.
 James Brooke was appointed governor and commander-in-chief of Labuan in 1848.